guanlanxu/guanlanxu.github.io/_talks/2020_NCME_G-theory.md

 ---

-Paper to be presented at the annual meeting of the National Council on Measurement in Education, San Francisco, CA.
+Paper presented at the annual meeting of the National Council on Measurement in Education, San Francisco, CA.